penny4860/Yolo-digit-detector/README.md

 # SVHN yolo-v2 digit detector

 I have implemented a digit detector that applies yolo-v2 to svhn dataset.
-This project is not yet complete.
+This is an ongoing project.

 <img src="images/svhn.png" height="300">